ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

 The other exchange students didn't seem to appreciate P.P.
-Hero's collection of educational DVDs, displayed on shelves rising behind his living room staircase.
+Hero's collection of educational DVDs, displayed on many-layered shelves rising behind his living room staircase.
+Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases, hoping that Hero would appear and talk with him.

-Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases.
+The other exchange students were making exaggerated conversation around portable hot pots below, dipping squid, tofu, and cabbage into the boiling water.

 Brent's eyes ached as they adjusted to the comparative darkness of the kitchen landing at the top of the stairs.
-He nodded and smiled at different Rotary members that he vaguely remembered.
+He nodded and smiled at serious-looking Rotary club members that he vaguely remembered.

 "You have so many DVDs," said Brent, when he found Hero near the refrigerator.
 "How do you say 'DVD' in Mandarin?"